-One of the most difficult situations I have ever had face during my tenure as VP of my company was the decision whether to fire Jane, an experienced employee, who I had worked with closely for two years.
+One of the most difficult situations I have ever had face during my tenure as VP of my company was the decision of whether to fire xxx, an experienced employee, who I had worked with closely for two years.
 The decision arrived at my desk after a new CEO was appointed, and I became his VP, in charge of most employees.
 Together, we decided that we were going to transform our small and quiet company into a leading research firm with a target of 50% sales growth over the next 2 years.
 For that, we needed a devoted team that was committed to this goal.

 I faced a tough decision.
 On the one hand, firing a talented and experienced employee, in a time when most of the employees were new (as we wanted to drive growth we recruited new people), seemed unwise.
 In addition, I knew that our relationships with major clients might get hurt and a substantial knowledge base would be lost

-On the other hand, not firing her would mean establishing double standards for our employees – most were required to work hard, whereas Jane was leaving early and refused to contribute extra efforts.
+On the other hand, not firing her would mean establishing double standards for our employees – most were required to work hard, whereas xxx was leaving early and refused to contribute extra efforts.
 Her opposition to the change had already begun creating undesired effects, as a few of the employees resented her.

-In order to solve the problem, I tried to make Jane relate to the new goals and change her attitude.
+In order to solve the problem, I tried to make xxx relate to the new goals and change her attitude.
 In addition, we also improved the company’s bonus program, based also on her comments, in order to reward the extra efforts.
 When all milder measures failed, I had to make a decision.

 Personally, making the decision was very hard.
-It meant firing someone with whom I had worked with closely for a long time.
+It meant firing someone with whom I had worked closely for a long time.
 However, In terms of team spirit, matters improved greatly, and we succeeded in building the right team to lead the company forward.
-The new division head that replaced Jane was a highly motivated manager, and with her I had a team that could reach the ambitious goals we set, and indeed, in two years we have doubled the company’s project capacity, with a great improvement of research quality and customer satisfaction.
+The new division head that replaced xxx was a highly motivated manager, and with her, I had a team that could reach the ambitious goals we set, and indeed, in two years we have doubled the company’s project capacity, with a great improvement of research quality and customer satisfaction.